What exactly is Gluten?

 Gluten is a protein composite found in many processed foods such as wheat, grains, barley, oats and rye.
-It can also be found in hair products ( my shampoo actually says ‘Gluten Free’ on the bottle, make-up, salad dressings and even synthetic vitamins.
+It can also be found in hair products (my shampoo actually says ‘Gluten Free‘ on the bottle), take a look next time you wash your hair, make-up, salad dressings and even synthetic vitamins.

-If you have Celiac disease, it is a serious autoimmune disease that occurs genetically and is basically where the ingestion of gluten leads to damage in the small intestine.
-It is estimated to affect 1 in 100 people worldwide.
+If you have Celiac disease, it is a serious autoimmune disease that occurs genetically and is basically where the ingestion of gluten leads to damage in the small intestine and there is an estimated 1 in 100 people worldwide living with the disease.

 Celiac disease is hereditary, meaning that it runs in families.
 My husband has celiac disease on his side of the family and has been tested multiple times.